 The disposal capacity agreements will be executed between the contracted disposal facilities and the implementing entity for this Regional Plan.
-A copy of the model contract form is contained in Appendix E. This contract is slightly different than the model that had been used in previous Plans, since it accounts for current legislation, as well as the application of an Integrated Waste and Recyclables Management Program (IWRMP).
+A copy of the model contract form is contained in Appendix E.

 As in the current contracts, temporary alternate sites will be permitted if emergency or other situations beyond the Operators control necessitate the temporary suspension of the handling of solid waste at the disposal facility and the Operator wishes to temporarily use another disposal site(s) owned by the Operator but not specifically listed in the Plan.